solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 secure features provided by Microsoft Azure and corresponding applications like Azure Active Directory contain on piece of the security puzzle.
-Something is needed to bring all the pieces together to provide a full picture of the security posture and to allow for you to remediate issues quickly and potentially in an automated way.
+Something is needed to bring all the pieces together to provide a full picture of the security posture and to allow the quick remediation of issues potentially in an automated way.

-[Microsoft Sentinel][52] is the security tool that provides the needed connectors to bring all your security log data into one place and then give you a view into how an attack may have started.
+[Microsoft Sentinel][58] is the security tool that provides the needed connectors to bring all your security log data into one place and then provide a view into how an attack may have started.

 Microsoft Sentinel works in conjunction with Azure Log Analytics to provide a log storage, query and alerting solution.
-Through machine learning, artificial intelligence and user behavior analytics (UEBA), Microsoft Sentinel can provide you with a higher understanding of potential issues or incidents you may not have seen with a disconnected environment.
+Through machine learning, artificial intelligence and user behavior analytics (UEBA), Microsoft Sentinel can provide a higher understanding of potential issues or incidents that may not have seen with a disconnected environment.

-## Security checklist

--   Use Azure AD authentication where possible.
--   Enable Advanced Threat Protection and Microsoft Defender.
--   Enable all auditing features.
--   Consider a Bring-Your-Own-Key (BYOK) strategy.
--   Implement firewall rules.
--   Utilize private endpoints for workloads that do not travel over the Internet.

-## Recommended content

-TODO: Additional links for more information. ## Networking and connectivity options
+## Networking and connectivity options

 As mentioned previously, network configuration affects security, application performance (latency), and compliance.
 This section explains